Arthur Nash (businessman): Last two years

-1926 opened with nearly four thousand regular workers on Nash's payroll, and a sales force of about two thousand scattered around the country.
+The year 1926 opened with nearly four thousand regular workers on Nash's payroll, and a sales force of about two thousand scattered around the country.
 On January 7, the agreement between the Amalgamated and the A. Nash Company was ratified at Cincinnati's Emery Auditorium.
 The Amalgamated's experts, drawn from 140,000 of its most experienced workers, advised Nash on the technical details of production as well as the routing layout of his factories.
 And the union made many other changes that helped Nash stabilize his business, increase his profit margin, and accumulate reserves to safeguard his company from future economic vicissitudes.
 Jeffrey Wattles, author of, The Golden Rule, wrote: "The union's technical competence, which Nash had previously rejected as deadening, proved most helpful."
 Wattles went on to explain that, "many techniques of scientific management that [Nash] had scorned as mere mechanical substitutes for human cooperation were introduced, and he found that they in fact constituted the very extension and application of the golden rule itself."

 On December 26, 1926, Nash published the first of fifty-two issues of The Nash Journal, a weekly magazine filled with editorials, inspirational quotes and tidbits of wisdom, business advice, company happenings, and news of the world—including much about Turkey, brotherhood, race relations, religious tolerance, home and family life, and women's rights.
 Through its pages, Roberts wrote, Nash, "could find free expression."
 In answer to the anticipated question, "What is this?"
 Nash had the following printed on the cover of the magazine's first issue:

 In dedicating the journal to the task of making Universal Brotherhood a reality in this world, we shall constantly urge: